 ALTHORNE.
 The Cliff SSSI (TQ 922 976)

 Also known as Butts Cliff this is one of the most important London Clay sites in Britain.
 A cliff on the outer bend of the River Crouch near Burnham-on-Crouch is being eroded and London Clay fossils can be found in the beach shingle below the cliff.
 The site has yielded fossil bird bones (including two type specimens) and is of considerable value in expanding the limited knowledge of small Eocene birds species and avian evolution.
-The site also yields numerous fossil fish remains (mostly as shark teeth).
-It is the type locality for several fish species.
+The site also yields numerous fossil fish remains (mostly as shark teeth) and crustacea.
+It is the type locality for several fish species and a crab.
 There has been extensive collecting since the site was first discovered in the early 1970s and it has yielded a remarkable fossil fauna.
 Finding fossils at Althorne today, however, requires good eyesight and a lot of patience.
 Transparent crystals of selenite (a variety of gypsum) can also occasionally be found.

 BRADWELL-ON-SEA.
 Dengie Marsh (includes Sales Point Cockle Spit) (part of Dengie SSSI) (TM 035 081(entry point))